joelnet/articles/articles/2018-07-02--i-heart-ramda_beyond-map-filter-reduce/i-heart-ramda_beyond-map-filter-reduce.md

 # Tap

 `tap` is one of my favorite functions.
-I tend to use it when I need to debug, mutate, or execute side-effects.
+Is it weird to have favorite functions?
+Anyway, I use `tap` when I need to debug, mutate, or execute side-effects.

-`tap` is a simple function, it executes a function and then returns the original argument.
+`tap` is a simple function decorator ([More on function decorators](https://dev.to/joelnet/function-decorators-part-2-javascript-4km9)).
+It modifiest a function so that it discards the return value and instead returns the argument.

 It's probably easier to understand if I show you with code.